What’s your mobile strategy?

 Did you know that Microsoft is ending all forms of support for Windows Mobile and Windows CE in 2020?

 Starting in January 2020, Microsoft is ending all forms of support for Windows CE and Windows Mobile OS versions with no clear migration path forward.
 With only 15% of Windows Mobile/CE code being forward-compatible with Windows 10 IoT Mobile Enterprise, all native applications will have to be redeveloped and re-coded.

-Any business currently using devices with Windows Mobile or Windows CE should start to plan for the future now.
+Any business currently using Windows Mobile or Windows CE devices should plan for the future immediately.
 Depending on the size and complexity of your business, a solution may not be simple nor cheap.
-Preparing your OS migration or upgrade strategy now will prevent headaches later, and more importantly, won’t interfere with your business.
+Preparing your OS migration or upgrade strategy now will prevent headaches later, and more importantly, won’t interfere with your business operations.

 Update to Windows 10?
 Convert to Android?
 Watch Trends?

 “End of Support” and “End of Life” means that Microsoft will stop issuing security patches and software updates.
 It doesn’t mean that your devices will stop working or shut down in 2020.
 However, it does mean that if you run into a problem or if there is a new security flaw is identified, Microsoft will no longer provide updates and patches to the operating system.
 If you are still in the planning phases for enterprise migration or updates, you are faced with no easy solution to defend your system from viruses, fix software bugs, or add new apps & features to your current devices.